runandroid/discount-prices-from-balance/README.md

 - Basically we are going to have a balance of $1000.
 - We are going to go to a store and randomly pick items between the price from zero to $100.
 - We are going to keep buying items until the balance is zero.
 - We are interested to see what’s going to happen?
-How many items are we going to buy and
+How many items are we going to buy? and
-  what’s happening to our balance every time we buy an item.
+  what’s happening to our balance every time we buy an item?
+- Also how many items we bought?